 A UI language was formed

 The UI had to be representative of Japanese customs and values so we designed our own language that showed that.

 Through infographics we designed challenges and key points.

 THE FINISH LINE

 This information included the process and research, and we also expanded the project to include a VR experience.

 This was probably the most in depth project I had worked on when it came to doing UX research.
 As we immersed ourselves in the Infinity brand, our design process, creative direction and visual journey all had to be incredibly thorough.
 As our small team worked to figure out the best User Experience we could have given the User based on their likes, their customs, and their predictive journey, what we learned about the car industry, the future of the car industry, and the Japanese culture was pretty incredible.
-To say that we will be in driverless cars that are safer, are smarter, and are tailored 100% to your liking is definitely a wave of the future.
+To say that we will be in driverless cars that are safer, smarter, and tailored to your liking is definitely the wave of the future.

-I’m happy to say, that our team won the project in the end!
+I’m happy to say that our team won the project in the end!